sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 - `Fan-in`: Incoming dependencies
 - `Fan-out`: Outgoing dependencies
-- `I: Instability`: `I = Fan-out / (Fan-in + Fan-out)`.
-Range of 0-1, where 0 is maximally stable, and 1 is maximally unstable
+- `I: Instability`: `I = Fan-out / (Fan-in + Fan-out)`

+Maximally stable components will have an `I` of 0, while maximally unstable components will have an `I` of 1.

 #### The Stable Abstractions Principle

 > A component should be as abstract as it is stable.

+A stable component should be composed of interfaces and abstract classes so that it can be extended.

 > Dependencies run in the direction of abstraction.

+Put another way, concrete components depend on abstract components.

+##### Abstraction Metrics

-- Nc: Number of classes in component
+- `Nc`: Number of classes in component
-- Na: Number of abstract classes and interfaces in component
+- `Na`: Number of abstract classes and interfaces in component
-- Abstractness (A): A = Na / Nc.
-0 means no abstrac classes, 1 means no concrete classes
+- `A: Abstractness`: `A = Na / Nc`

+An `A` of 0 means no abstract classes, while an `A` of 1 means nothing but abstract classes.

+##### Plotting Stability and Abstraction

+We can plot components on a graph with `I` as the x-axis and `A` as the y-axis.

-- The Zone of Pain: highly stable and concrete; database schema is an example; nonvolatile components are harmless here
+- The Zone of Pain: area around `(0,0)`, highly stable and concrete; database schema is an example; nonvolatile components are harmless here
-- The Zone of Uselessness: maximally abstract, no dependencies
+- The Zone of Uselessness: area around `(1,1)`, maximally abstract, no dependencies
 - The Main Sequence: line between stable/abstract and unstable/concrete; best to put components on or close to this line

-Distance (D): D = |A + I - 1|
+`D: Distance`: `D = |A + I - 1|`

 One can perform statistical analysis of a design and calculate the mean and variance of D for all components.

-Distance (D): D = |A + I - 1|

-One can perform statistical analysis of a design and calculate the mean and variance of D for all components.
-A "good" design would have a mean and variance of close to zero.
+A "good" design will have a mean and variance of close to zero.

 ## Architecture

+Now we finally put all these principles together and discuss how to make apply them to software architecture.
+This is the real meat of the Clean Architecture Book.

 ### What Is Architecture?